johnyevsukov/pet-post-api/README.md

     - custom error handling middleware ❗
 - Endpoints tested with postman + httpie 🚀 🥧
 - More endpoint middleware in the works 🚧
+- To do list:
+    - indexing 🧮
+    - pagination 🔢

 ### "Pet tested.
 Pet approved."
 ---